 Excerpt from The Answer to Cancer, by Dr. Hari Sharma

-Mint Leaf, Fennel Seed, Indian Kino, Gymnema Sylvestre, Manjista, Cinnamon Stick, Cardamom, Black Pepper, Long Pepper, Turmeric Root, Rose Petal, Licorice Root.
+Mint Leaf, Fennel Seed, Indian Kino, Gymnema Sylvestre, Manjistha, Cinnamon Stick, Cardamom, Black Pepper, Long Pepper, Turmeric Root, Rose Petal, Licorice Root.
 The tea will help you develop a little moral strength, enough to resist that piece of chocolate cake with strawberries.
-(Just have the strawberries instead.)
-For information on how to get the Be Trim tea, see the section "Product Recommendations" at the end of the book.
+(Have just the strawberries instead.)
+For information on how to get the Be Trim Tea, see the section "Product Recommendations" at the end of the book.

 Sugar, sugar, sugar.
 Nobody thinks of it as a bad word.
 Nobody thinks of it as a bad substance.
 Maybe a few health extremists have attacked it here and there, but with about as much success as enemies of video games and television.
 No appreciable success.
 Sugar is fun, and what can it hurt?
 Well, it can feed cells that want to become cancerous.
 Also, it can really depress your immune system, and, if you think about it, your immune system does a lot more every day than fight against cancer.
 It fights against everything — colds, flu, any kind of bacteria, virus, or toxin that might go swimming around in your body.
 You probably want to keep it as strong as you possibly can.
 You may need a little assist in your fight against sugar addiction, of course.
 You're only human.
 Gymnema can do that for you.
 Have a little gymnema, and sugar becomes as tasteless as some of the late-night TV humor.